PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 round layout, ownership, bounded template extraction, mapping, and stitching API.
 Initialization, stationary bulk SEC, pre-terminal SEC, and terminal surface-memory families have exact composition coverage and a production single-patch memory provider.
+A single transversal-H boundary and its adjacent memory families also have exact composition coverage and a production provider.
-It does not yet compile logical-Clifford or multi-patch operation families, mutate a decoder's prior vector, enable the anti-snake logical-subgraph window decoder, or support adaptive syndrome-extraction templates.
-Full-circuit DEM construction remains the equivalence oracle and the conservative fallback outside the supported memory family.
+It does not yet compile the remaining logical-Clifford or multi-patch operation families, compose repeated logical gates, mutate a decoder's prior vector, enable the anti-snake logical-subgraph window decoder, or support adaptive syndrome-extraction templates.
+Full-circuit DEM construction remains the equivalence oracle and the conservative fallback outside supported families.